ProjectZeroSlackr/ProjectZeroSlackr-SVN/base/Userland/ReadMe from Keripo.txt

     - Halloween by Keripo (won't fix)
     - schemes still on scheme page (has version #s)
     - schemes uploaded to wiki (has no version #, some repacked)

-Modifying the Userland:
-- see src/images/Loop-mount Instructions.txt
-  for creation and modification instructions.

 To do:
 - fix up own schemes / make more